Jtullis316/Elk-Stack/README.md

 - Run the playbook, and navigate to the Elk virtual machine to check that the installation worked as expected.

 Answer the following questions to fill in the blanks:
-- Which file is the playbook?
-Where do you copy it?
-Filebeat.yml and Metricbeat.yml are the playbooks.
+- Filebeat.yml and Metricbeat.yml are the files that are the playbooks.
 You copy them to the /etc/ansible/roles directory.
-- Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?
-You update the hosts file whicle usually can be found in /etc/ansible/hosts.
-You specify going into the hosts file and create "elk" and put the elk ip address under it.
+- You update the hosts file whicle usually can be found in /etc/ansible/hosts to make Ansible run the playbook on a specific machine.
+To specify which machine you're going to host the Elk server on, you are going to go into the hosts file and create "elk" and put the elk ip address under it.
 You will then have edit the elk playbook file and make sure for "hosts" its elk.
-For filebeat you would change the hosts in the playbook to webservers.
+To install Filebeat you would change the hosts in the playbook to webservers.
-- Which URL do you navigate to in order to check that the ELK server is running? http://[your Elk VM IP address]:5601/app/kibana
+- In order to check that the ELK server is running, you will go to the url http://[your Elk VM IP address]:5601/app/kibana

 As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc.
 - ssh *your administration username*@jumpbox private ip address